VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 Note, a lot of hobbyist will try to get by on a really cheap new scope (less than $100), most often the really cheap under \$10 exposed red PCB one and just... don't.
 Either get a used scope (often around \$100) or get something good outright, as for "good" I'd really recommend the Rigol DS1054Z<a class="ptr">(1)</a>, or the [Diglent Analog Discovery 2](https://digilent.com/shop/analog-discovery-2-100ms-s-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) which packs a lot of these tools all into one thing.
 I know it's a lot of money, but ideally this is something you can think of as an investment.

+If you absolutely want the cheapest possible option, you can go though the mild headache of setting up a [Raspberry Pi Pico](https://www.adafruit.com/product/4864) (~$4) with [Sigrok-Pico](https://github.com/pico-coder/sigrok-pico).
+You'll need some resistors (very cheap) and *probably* the [breadboard with the pico's pinout](https://www.adafruit.com/product/5422).
+Total price should be around ~\$15.
+These are going to be god awful analog inputs though - they're only 7-bit, so you get 128 different values out and the max sample rate is 120Msps... not awesome.

 But what are these actually used for day to day, and why would you want one?
 [TODO]

 [Quake on an oscilloscope (YouTube)](https://www.youtube.com/watch?v=GIdiHh6mW58&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz)